Middleburgh Advantage Afterschool Program

 The four primary activity area of the After School Program are Academic Assistance, Experiential Learning, Physical Development, and Creative Arts.
 All youth, at all grade levels of the program, have a wide range of opportunities to engage in new and fun activities that will introduce them to new life and career possibilities, foster a love for learning, promote the values of stewardship of our shared environment, and encourage the positive and responsible involvement of all people in their community.

 Students in the Middleburgh Elementary School were be treated to eight sessions of Ghanaian drumming and dance, with master drummer, Zorkie Nelson and members of Gballoi.
-Alongside their participatory learning in the arts, students are also learning skills of interviewing and video documentation as they interact with the artists and learn a little about the language, history, and culture of Ghana.
+Alongside their participatory learning in the arts, students were also learning skills of interviewing and video documentation as they interact with the artists and learn a little about the language, history, and culture of Ghana. **Video Below**

 Thursdays throughout the school year, students will be working with, filmmaker, Eric Ayotte on a number of projects.
 They will learn interview techniques, story structure, technical knowledge, and more.
 Students will use this knowledge to document what is happening in the afterschool program, to interview visiting artists and speakers, and to create short films of their own.